Chloroplast: Chloroplastida (green chloroplasts)

 The chloroplastida group is another large, highly diverse lineage that includes both green algae and land plants.
 This group is also called Viridiplantae, which includes two core clades—Chlorophyta and Streptophyta.

 Most green chloroplasts are green in color, though some aren't due to accessory pigments that override the green from chlorophylls, such as in the resting cells of Haematococcus pluvialis.
 Green chloroplasts differ from glaucophyte and red algal chloroplasts in that they have lost their phycobilisomes, and contain chlorophyll b.
 They have also lost the peptidoglycan wall between their double membrane, leaving an intermembrane space.
-Some plants have kept some genes required the synthesis of peptidoglycan, but have repurposed them for use in chloroplast division instead.
+Some plants have kept some genes required for the synthesis of peptidoglycan, but have repurposed them for use in chloroplast division instead.
 Chloroplastida lineages also keep their starch inside their chloroplasts.
 In plants and some algae, the chloroplast thylakoids are arranged in grana stacks.
 Some green algal chloroplasts, as well as those of hornworts, contain a structure called a pyrenoid, that concentrate RuBisCO and CO_{2} in the chloroplast, functionally similar to the glaucophyte carboxysome.

 There are some lineages of non-photosynthetic parasitic green algae that have lost their chloroplasts entirely, such as Prototheca, or have no chloroplast while retaining the separate chloroplast genome, as in Helicosporidium.
 Morphological and physiological similarities, as well as phylogenetics, confirm that these are lineages that ancestrally had chloroplasts but have since lost them.